Rethinking Technology Stack Selection with AI Coding Proficiency: Introduction

 \(\bullet\) \textit{\textbf{RQ3 (Enhancement Strategy Exploration)}: Can existing prompting techniques improve the AI proficiency of libraries? } From the perspective of model users, we evaluate three prompt engineering techniques.
 Experiment results show that the prompting methods can improve the overall code quality and AI coding proficiency scores and reduce the AI proficiency gaps between libraries, which provides a feasible solution for mitigating potential risks caused by the proficiency differences.

-The contributions of this paper are shown as follows. \begin{itemize} \item We define AI coding proficiency of technologies, providing a novel perspective for technology stack selection in the LLM era. \item We construct a comprehensive evaluation methodology, covering a code quality assessment framework with five dimensions and a comprehensive dataset covering 170 libraries, providing a solid foundation for future AI code proficiency research. \item We conduct the first empirical study to evaluate the AI coding proficiency of third-party libraries.
-Based on the six key findings from our study, we call on developers to consider the AI coding proficiency of different technologies on different models in technology selection, thereby achieving high-quality code snippets and efficient development. \item Our pipeline implementation, dataset, and the necessary results are available at~\cite{our_repo}. \end{itemize}
+The contributions of this paper are shown as follows. \begin{itemize} \item We first propose and define AI coding proficiency of technologies, providing a novel perspective for technology selection in the LLM era. \item We construct a comprehensive evaluation methodology, including a multi-dimensional code quality assessment covering five dimensions and a pipeline to generate a dataset of 170 libraries across 61 scenarios, providing a solid foundation for future AI coding and technology selection research. \item We conduct the first large-scale empirical study to reveal and quantify the AI coding proficiency gaps of third-party libraries across six LLMs.
+Based on the six key findings, we call on developers to incorporate AI coding proficiency of different technologies on different models into technology selection to achieve high-quality code generation and efficient development. \item Our pipeline implementation, dataset, and the necessary results are available at~\cite{our_repo}. \end{itemize}